Shopify SEO

 Map search intent to page types

 Decide which keywords belong to product pages, which belong to collection pages, and which deserve editorial pages or comparison assets.
 Do not force one page to target every query.
+A collection page for "running shoes" and a blog post titled "best running shoes for flat feet" serve different intents — both can rank, but only if they are built separately.

 2